Cover

 Bounce

-As for bounce, we would expect some springiness due to the layer of pocketed coils, and that was indeed the case.
-While the top layers of foam didn't impart much surface-level bounce, we did feel the bed pushing our tester back into the air when he dropped his weight onto the bed.
+As for bounce, we would expect some springiness due to the layer of pocket springs, and that was indeed the case.
+Our tester really did feel the bed pushing him back into the air when he dropped his weight onto the bed.
 If you like a mattress with a traditional amount of bounce, this would be a good choice.

 Bounce (1=Least, 9=Most) |